-Other than an Instructor in Human Relations, a Facilitator of Race Relations and a Trainer in Military Logistics, the only title I post harmoniously possess is Chief Navy Counselor U.S. Navy Retired.
+Other than Minority Affairs Representative and Facilitator of Race Relations, my most prestigious title is Chief Navy Counselor, U.S. Navy Retired.
 However, my most precious titles are Dad and Granddad.
-Writing a book "Guidance Against the Odds" was motivated, in part, by the latter through life experiences as a man, encapsulated by being black — a resume of over 65 years of working with people in diverse cultures.
-I.E., Starting as a child, carrying groceries for tips, becoming a stock boy, a snowball stand, and a newspaper route.
-As an adult, over twenty-two years of military, a bus, truck and cab driver and thirty years in Retail Management.
+Writing a book "Guidance Against the Odds" was motivated, in part, by the latter through life experiences as a man, encapsulated by being black — a resume of over 65 years of working with people of diverse cultures, i.e., Starting as a child, carrying groceries, a stock boy, a snowball stand, and a newspaper route.
+As an adult, twenty-two years of world travel in the military, a bus, truck, cab driver, and over 30 years in Retail Management.

-Born in the 40s, the period known euphemistically as Jim Crow, I was immune to the existence of hate thru the Grace of God by two loving parents.
+Although born during the period known euphemistically as Jim Crow, I was shielded from the existence of hate through the Grace of God by two loving parents.
 However, the '1950s' was the decade of transitioning. from the passive, imaginative stage of adolescents into a cesspool of hate.

-In the '70s, I learned to navigate those very impetuous minefields, the institutional standards, built with glass ceilings.
-Ceilings that turned a blind eye while looking down upon the injustices which were systematically marinated upon a people.
+In the '70s', to survive, I learned to navigate those impetuous minefields, the institutional standards, built with glass ceilings.
+Ceilings that turned a blind eye while glaring down upon the blatant injustices that systematically marinated upon a people.

 By the '80s', there was still this reluctant acceptance, the realization that racism was progressive and a cancer to America's soul.
 Like an unwanted tattoo— even if removed, the scare would be everlasting.
 Reality became embedded.
 My blackness was a license for the propensity for evil to bestowed upon me.